The House Of Tudor

 By the Treaty of Calais, her father, Henry VII had arranged her betrothal to Charles of Habsburg, later Holy Roman Emperor and King of Spain.
 Charles was an unattractive youth, with the large and jutting Habsburg jaw, which he later concealed with a beard.
 Their wedding, however, failed to take place, due to shifts in the political alliances of the European powers at the time.

 A second prospective husband for the then eighteen year old Mary was chosen by Henry VIII, as part of a peace treaty negotiated by Cardinal Wolsey with France in 1514.
-Mary was said to be uneager to marry the King of France, Louis XII, who was at the time 52 and suffered from gout.
-Nevertheless, a proxy marriage was arranged, where the Duc de Longueville stood in for the French king.
+Mary was said to be highly reluctant to marry the King of France, Louis XII, who was at the time 52 and suffered from gout.
+Nevertheless, a proxy marriage was arranged, where the Duc de Longueville stood in for the French king, he afterwards lay down on a bed with Mary and touched her with his naked leg as custom dictated.

 Her son Henry Brandon, Earl of Lincoln died shortly after.
 Her husband remarried for a fourth time after Mary's death, to the fourteen year old heiress Catherine Willoughby de Eresby, by whom he had two sons, Charles and Henry Brandon.
 Charles Brandon died on 22 August 1545, eighteen months before the death of his brother-in-law Henry VIII.